lintnet/examples/tutorial-2/README.md

 https://lintnet.github.io/docs/guides/customize-output/

+### Customize the JSON format with Jsonnet

+By default, lintnet outputs JSON when the lint fails.
-You can custmize the output format.
+You can custmize the JSON format with Jsonnet.
 For example, you can put together errors of the same lint rule.

-### Customize the format with Jsonnet

 - [lintnet.jsonnet](lintnet.jsonnet)
 - [output.jsonnet](output.jsonnet)